yaybu/yaybu/sphinx/logging.rst

 Logging
 =======

-Yaybu produces a number of different log outputs, suited for different tasks.
+Yaybu produces two different classes of log output, one suited for audit trails that by default is written to syslog.
+The other is output to the console by default and provides something suitable to be reviewed once a change has been completed to ensure the change is acceptable.

 Audit trail
 ===========